QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_by_example.rst

     println("Fixed point = $(sol.zero), and |f(x) - x| = $(norm(f(sol.zero) - sol.zero)) in " *
             "$(sol.iterations) iterations")

-Finally, to demonstrate the importance of composing different libraries, use a ``StaticArrays.jl`` type, which provides an efficient implementation for small arrays and matrices
+Finally, to demonstrate the importance of composing different libraries, use a ``StaticArrays.jl`` type, which provides an efficient implementation for small arrays and matrices.

 .. code-block:: julia